GODWROT

 Taking Action

-When you take an action that risks failure or opposition, roll with one of the basic attributes.
+When you take an action that risks failure or opposition, the mod tells you which of your attributes is relevant and add that you roll.

-- On a 10+, you succeed at your goal.
-As appropriate, the mod might award you: resource points, harm dealt, or a bonus to carry forward.
+• On a 10+, you succeed at your goal.
+As appropriate, the mod might award you: resource points, harm dealt or a bonus to carry forward.
+If the action is related to your flaw you can take a mea culpa instead and hold luck.

 Helping or Hindering